-Due to the unusual circumstances underpinning data collection and collation, resulting in the unavailability of standard cancer registration data, the NLCA has not carried out a formal outlier process in this report.
+Due to the continued use of the RCRD, with a long time lag in the availability of standard cancer registration data, the NLCA has not carried out a formal outlier process in this report.
 Individual provider results can still be accessed and assessed on our website.